luukfroling/BEP/parts/03-theory.md

 An iterative reconstruction algorithm starts with an initial guess of the image and, at each iteration updates the image to better match the measured data. [](#itt) shows the full cycle, from CT scan to final images.
 A forward projection as described by equation [](#projection_eq) is used to simulate a sinogram for the guessed image.
 The simulated sinogram is compared with the measurements according to a cost function.
 The cost function depends on how well the image assumption explains the measured photon counts (data fidelity term), and how smooth, or physically plausible the images is (regularization term) [@Zhang2018Regularization].
 The iterative algorithm used, uses a separable quadratic surrogates (SQS) cost function.
 The guess is then updated and the cycle repeats untill a predefined endpoint.

 A downside to the iterative algorithm is the computational time.
 For each iteration there is a forward projection and a backprojection, as well as an error calculation.
-Also a large amount of iterations needed to get to an accurate solution.
+Also a large amount of iterations are needed to get to an accurate solution.
 This work will look at including machine learning to replace the iterative steps.

 ## Machine learning - Neural networks